 - Re-elected on Sept.
 27, 1982, and April 21, 1986;

 - Served as Deputy Speaker of the Legislative Assembly, and elected Speaker in March 1984, the first woman in Prince Edward Island to hold both positions;

 - Served on various committees, including Standing Committee on Education, Standing Committee on Agriculture as well as Standing Committee on Tourism and Parks;

-- Travelled as a delegate to Commonwealth Parliamentary Association conferences in Canada, Kenya, Westminster and Isle of Man.
+- Travelled as a delegate to Commonwealth Parliamentary Association conferences in Canada, Kenya, Westminster, and the Isle of Man.

 Reid was appointed as Lieutenant Governor of Prince Edward Island on Aug.
 16,1990, and served until 1995.
 She was the first woman to serve in that role in the province and in Atlantic Canada.

-Reid spends her free time with her ever-growing family and still have a keen interest in politics and the Progressive Conservative Party of Prince Edward Island.
+Reid spends her free time with her ever-growing family, and still has a keen interest in politics and the Progressive Conservative Party of Prince Edward Island.
 She passed away June 22, 2023.